top of page

 There is no right or wrong answer here but somewhere between four to six colours is ideal.
 My Brand Palette Framework uses five colours to ensure your brand palette will both function and achieve your desired aesthetic.

-2. Complementary to your primary colour
+2. Complementary to your signature colour

 3. Tint (light) or Shade (dark) of one of those colours